Kitchio

 Margin-focused

-See gross margin, food cost and pricing gaps clearly before low-profit items keep slipping through.
+See gross margin, food cost and pricing gaps clearly before low-profit menu items keep slipping through.

 Core operations

-Review invoices, update buying profiles, count tracked ingredients and keep recipe-level margin visibility in one place.
+Review invoices, update buying profiles, count tracked ingredients and see recipe-level margin impact without rebuilding manual sheets.

 invoice reviewcount session

-Clean onboarding, buying history, stock signals, pricing workflows and AI-ready helpers without spreadsheet drift.
+Clean onboarding, buying history, stock signals, menu reviews and AI helpers without spreadsheet drift.

 UH